katarinasotic/c01w24lab5/README.md

    Commit your code so far and push it to the repo.
    ![](/images/4.png)

 6. Go back to GitHub, and click on the `Actions` tab.
-We will set up our first workflow for automating code testing using Node.js and the Jest test suite we have developed so far.
-Search for `Node.js` on the search bar, and click `Configure` on the workflow provided by GitHub Actions.
+We will set up our first workflow for automating code testing using Node.js and the Jest test suite that we have developed so far.
+Search for `Node.js` in the search bar, and click `Configure` on the workflow provided by GitHub Actions.
    ![](/images/5.png)

 This leads to a Node.js workflow template.
-Before breaking down each component of this template, it is **_heavily encouraged_** to read the [About workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) page from GitHub Actions to understand workflow basics (up until the end of `Understanding the workflow file`).
+Before we break down each component of this template, it is **_heavily encouraged_** to read the [About workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) page from GitHub Actions to understand workflow basics (up until the end of `Understanding the workflow file`).

-The breakdown proceeds as follows:
+**The breakdown proceeds as follows:**

-**_[Add breakdown here]_**
+---
+**Name and Triggers**:
+- **On**: Specifies when the workflow should be triggered
+  - **Push**: Triggered when code is pushed to the repository.
+Currently, it will trigger only on pushes to the `main` branch.
+  - **Pull Request**: Triggered when a pull request is opened or updated.
+Currently, it will trigger only on pull requests targeting the `main` branch.

+**Jobs**:
+- **Build**:
+  - **Configuration**:
+    - **Runs On**: Specifies that the job will run on a GitHub-hosted Ubuntu runner.
+    - **Strategy**: This section allows defining a build matrix, enabling the job to run multiple times with different configurations.
+      - **Matrix**: Allows for use of different variables in a single job definition to automatically create multiple job runs.
+For example, to test your code using multiple versions of Node.js.
+        - **Node-version**: [14.x, 16.x, 18.x]: Defines a matrix where the job will run with Node.js versions 14.x, 16.x, and 18.x.

+**Steps**:
+   - **Uses: actions/checkout@v3**: Checks out the code from the repository using the actions/checkout action.
+   - **Name: Use Node.js ${{ matrix.node-version }}**: Sets up the Node.js environment using the actions/setup-node action.
+It dynamically selects the Node.js version based on the matrix configuration.
+     - **With**: Specifies additional configuration for the setup-node action.
+      - **Node-version**: ${{ matrix.node-version }}: Specifies the Node.js version to use.
+      - **Cache**: 'npm': Indicates that npm dependencies should be cached for faster builds
+  - **Run npm ci**: Installs project dependencies using npm's ci command, which installs dependencies based on the `package-lock.json` file for consistent builds.
+  - **Run: npm run build --if-present**: Runs the project's build script if it is present.
+  - **Run: npm test**: Runs the project's tests using the npm test command.

+---

-We can press `Commit changes...` on the top right to add the YAML file to our repository (commiting directly to the `main` branch).
+Now, we can press `Commit changes...` on the top right to add the YAML file to our repository (commiting directly to the `main` branch).
 If we go to the `Actions` tab again, we can see that our workflow was ran once, with three different jobs that have _failed._
 This is normal, as our workflow has not been configured correctly.
 We will fix this soon, but you are free to explore the steps that were ran during the process.
 ![](/images/6.png)

-7. Go to the `Settings` tab, then under `Rules` click `Ruleset`.
+1. Go to the `Settings` tab, then under `Rules` click `Ruleset`.
 [Rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets) help you to control how people can interact with branches and tags in a repository.
 We will set up rules that prevent direct commits to our main branch, such that pull requests that pass certain workflow jobs will be required to make any changes.
    Configure a ruleset with the following settings:

 - Ruleset Name: `Change main only through PRs`